C1nderC0ated/xprt/README.md

-# xprt is a test repository
+# xprt is a test repository for stuff that i find interesting